 - In a large bowl, whisk together powdered sugar, milk, vanilla, and red food coloring.
 If desired, add more red food coloring for a deeper color.

-- Note the consistency of the glaze.
-You want it to be thick enough that it's not too drippy but liquid enough that it will fall down the cake.
+- Check the consistency of the glaze; you may get different results depending on the type of food coloring used.
+You want the glaze to be thick enough that it's not too drippy but liquid enough that it will fall down the cake.
 If you'd like, test how the glaze falls on the 10th bundt cake you prepared (the one that will be used for crumbling).
-If you need a thinner glaze, add more milk, 1/2 tsp at a time.
+If you need a thinner glaze, add more milk, 1/2 teaspoon at a time.
 If you need the glaze thicker, add more powdered sugar, 1/4 cup at a time.

 Putting it all together

-- Using a pastry bag (or a ziplock bag with a hole in the corner), drizzle the red glaze on top of the brain matter in the center of the mini bundts, then drizzle it down the grooves of the bundt.
-See the video above for an example on how to do this.
+- Using a pastry bag (or a Ziploc bag with a hole in the corner), drizzle the red glaze on top of the brain matter in the center of the mini bundts, then drizzle it down the grooves of the bundt.

 - Finish by placing a candy knife in the center of the bundt, securing it in the brain matter under the frosting.